 Cheap Eats in Collingwood — Under $20 and Actually Good (2026)

-Let’s be honest about something: there is no genuinely cheap food in Melbourne anymore.
+There is no genuinely cheap food in Melbourne anymore.
 The $6 parma is dead.
 The $5 dumpling basket is a memory.
 But Collingwood — bless its concrete-and-graffiti heart — still has enough sub-$20 meals to keep your bank account from weeping.
 This suburb was built on working-class food, and while the warehouses have been converted into apartments, a decent chunk of the food scene still honours the original price point.

-Last updated: 16 March 2026 | Collingwood Vibe Score: 87/100 🟢
+Last updated: 22 March 2026

 1. N. Lee Bakery — The Banh Mi That Built an Empire

-The vibe: A no-frills Vietnamese bakery that’s been operating since 1991.
+The deal: A no-frills Vietnamese bakery that’s been operating since 1991.
 No Instagram wall, no QR code menu, no artisan branding.
 Just a fluorescent-lit shop with a glass counter full of baguettes and the faint smell of pork liver pate.

 The CBD and South Melbourne branches are cleaner and have better lighting.
 The Collingwood original has character — and better prices.